North and South Korea have agreed to reopen a jointly-run industrial park just inside the North Korean border on a trial basis starting next Monday.

-The two sides tentatively agreed last month to re-open the facility, which was effectively closed by the North in April.
-But the South was still looking for compensation for its companies hit by the closure and for assurances a shutdown would not happen again.
+The two sides tentatively agreed last month to reopen the facility, which was effectively closed by the North in April.
+But the South was still looking for compensation for its companies hit by the closure.

 The South's statement said the two sides agreed that South Korean companies would not pay taxes for this year.
 They also agreed to open the complex to foreign investors, which could make it harder to shut down operations in the future.

-Troy Stangarone, the Senior Director of the Korea Economic Institute of America, tells VOA the deal is an important step for Korean relations.
-But he is skeptical that international companies will want to invest in Kaesong under the current circumstances.
+Troy Stangarone, Senior Director of the Korea Economic Institute of America, called the deal an important step for Korean relations, but said he is skeptical that international companies will want to invest in Kaesong under the current circumstances.

 North Korea pulled its 53,000 workers from Kaesong in April.
 It blamed rising tensions from joint U.S.-South Korean military exercises.
 It was also angry over expanded U.N. sanctions in response to its third nuclear test.

-Since 2004, Kaesong has been an important symbol of cooperation between Seoul and Pyongyang, which remain in a technical state of war since their 1950s conflict ended only in a truce.
+Since 2004, Kaesong has been an important symbol of cooperation between Seoul and Pyongyang, which technically remain in a state of war since their early 1950's conflict ended in a truce.